SyncfusionExamples/How-to-delete-a-row-when-long-pressing-on-a-data-row-in-NET-MAUI-DataGrid-SfDataGrid/README.md

-# How to delete a row hen long pressing on a data row in NET MAUI DataGrid SfDataGrid
+# How to delete a row when long pressing on a data row in .NET MAUI DataGrid SfDataGrid
 The [.NET MAUI DataGrid](https://www.syncfusion.com/maui-controls/maui-datagrid) allows you to delete a row by performing a long press on a data row and hooking into the [SfDataGrid.CellLongPress](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CellLongPress) event.

 Refer to the code example below, where the SfDataGrid is grouped by a column, and the CellLongPress event is hooked.